MPCStats/docs/docs/getting-started/deployment/client.md

 Client CLI provides the following functionalities:

 - Sharing ETH Balance

-You can anonymously share your ETH balance at Binance as follows:
+  You can anonymously share your ETH balance at Binance

 - Query Computation

-You can retrieve statistical metrics such as mean, median, max, min, and Gini coefficient based on users’ historical ETH balance contributions with the following command:
+  You can retrieve statistical metrics such as mean, median, max, min, and Gini coefficient based on users’ historical ETH balance contributions

 ## Configuration
 To configure the `Client CLI`, create a `.env.client_cli` file in the configuration directory.